cconner91/SharkLineGolf/README.md

 ## Databases

-TeeUp will need to utilize the following data sets:
+SLG will need to utilize the following data sets:

 1. Database storing each golf game, including the rules, scoring, player criteria.
      -This may be a custom database I create